rekalogika/rekalogika.dev/docs/collections/02-implementations/04-array-collection.md

 tests where the tests don't involve the database.

-Our `ArrayCollection` changes the behavior so that it does the `matching()` against the private properties directly.
+Our `ArrayCollection` changes the behavior so that it does the `matching()` against the private properties directly, so that both `Collection`s will have the same behavior.

 ## Limitation

-The problem will also happen with `fetch` set to `EAGER`, or when the collection is initialized before the `matching()` is called.
-Unfortunately, this problem is impossible to workaround outside Doctrine.
+This problem will also happen when `fetch` set to `EAGER`, or when the collection is initialized before the `matching()` is called.
+Unfortunately, it is impossible to work around this problem outside Doctrine.

 However, if you can afford to fetch the collection eagerly, then you can afford to use `filter()` instead.
-Unlike `matching()`, `filter()` is always consistent in all cases.
+Unlike `matching()`, `filter()` is always consistent in every cases.

 ## Example